CartoDB/carto-selfhosted-helm/chart/README.md

 ### Additional environment variables

 In case you want to add extra environment variables (useful for advanced operations like custom init scripts), you can use the `*.extraEnvVars` property.
+For instance, to add extra environment variables on lds-api containers:

 ```yaml
 ldsApi: